anttijuu/O3-chat-client/TESTS-README.md

 ## Where are the tests?

-You can find the test source code files in src/test folder in your project.
+You can find the test source code files in `src/test` folder in your project.

 VS Code has a Test view you can select from the left side.
 The button reminds of a lab liquid bottle:

 ![VS Code Test View](vs-code-test-view.png)

 There you can see the tests.
+If not, use the Refresh button to refresh the view.

 ## How to configure the tests?